 Use a ruler or pencil to help you visualise a diagonal line that travels from the outer corner of your nose, to the outer corner of your eye, to the edge of your eyebrow and ends just above the brow bone, close to your temples.

 With this in mind, or even with a pencil held in place as a guide, create a line with the contour cream from the crease of your eye up to the brow.
 Buff and blend until you achieve a natural finish.
 That may be enough to give you a lift, but if you want to go further, extend the line above the brow, gradually fading the colour as you travel towards the hairline.

 Contour works to cleverly create and amplify shadows on the parts of your face you want to bring forwards, but if you leave it there, skin can look a little flat.
 The quickest way to restore life and vibrancy?
 A pop of blusher.
 This will enhance the impact of your contour too, by drawing attention to your newly sculpted cheeks.
+Not sure where to apply blush?
 There shouldn’t be any crossover when it comes to placement, as blusher is best applied directly to the cheeks, as opposed to alongside and beneath them like cream contour.

 Cream contour and bronzer are serving very different roles within your makeup routine.
 Comparing the two is a little bit like trying to compare trousers to a skirt.
 Cream contour, as we know, is the process of using a darker shade to sculpt the face, amplifying the parts where shadows would naturally fall.
 Bronzer, on the other hand, is there to replicate a sun-kissed glow, bringing warmth to your complexion.
 Bronzer should be placed on the “high points” of your face, like your temples and the very top of your cheekbones, where the sun would naturally hit.